Santiso-Group/despasito/docs/settingup.rst

 The first three lines are used in producing our EOS object.
 The `bead_config` line is an list of system components.
 Each components is defined as a list of group (i.e. segment or bead) types.
 Each of those groups is then a list of the bead name followed by the number of beads in the components.
 Notice that connectivity isn't captured by SAFT in this way.
 The next file, `EOSgroup.json`, contains the self-interaction parameters of a certain group.
 The optional file, `EOScross.json`, then contains any cross interaction parameters.
 If it isn't provided, then the EOS object will estimate these interactions with the defined mixing rules.
 The default EOS is SAFT-:math:`\gamma`-Mie, but any other EOS can be added to DESPASITO using our class interface.
 Specifying another EOS is explained in, :func:`~despasito.equations_of_state.eos`.
 That being said, because this package is based on SAFT, the `association_site_names` can also be defined as a line here.

 The last 4 lines for thermodynamic calculation instructions, although only `calculation_type` is actually required.
 The other lines depend on the calculation type being used.
 In this case, defining the pressure is optional, if it was missing DESPASITO would assume atmospheric pressure.

+See :ref:`calc-types` for a list of available types of thermodynamic calculations.

 `EOSgroup.json`::